 (d) In addition, Users can participate in the SWOOP User Community.
 SWOOP monitors the SWOOP User Community, but does not guarantee any response time for issues raised in the SWOOP User Community.

-(e) SWOOP will use reasonable endeavours to ensure that 80% of support tickets raised in accordance with clause 7.2(c) of this SOW will be responded to within eight (8) Business Hours, excluding requests that are caused by unavailability of Yammer or Yammer APIs, or Workplace or Workplace APIs.
+(e) SWOOP will use reasonable endeavours to ensure that 80% of support tickets raised in accordance with clause 7.2(c) of this SOW will be responded to within eight (8) Business Hours, excluding requests that are caused by unavailability of Teams, Yammer or Workplace, or the APIs of Teams, Yammer and Workplace.

 (f) SWOOP may change, modify or remove features or functionality of the Services from time to time.
 SWOOP will: